python/mypy/docs/source/command_line.rst

   annotations are not type checked.)
 It will assume all arguments have type ``Any`` and always infer ``Any`` as the return type.

+- ``--disallow-incomplete-defs`` reports an error whenever it encounters a partly annotated function definition.

 - ``--disallow-untyped-calls`` reports an error whenever a function with type annotations calls a function defined without annotations.